Chanel West Coast Sizzles In Outrageously Tight Shorts & Combat Boots

 Chanel West Coast has been keeping her fans entertained over the summer with photos of all kinds on her Instagram account.
 On Thursday, she flaunted her toned legs in a pair of short shorts that got the attention of her fans.

 In the update, the singer posed in a pair of black short shorts that clung to every inch of her body and looked more like a pair of underwear.
-She paired the shorts with a white Fedni t-shirt.
+She paired the shorts with a white Fendi T-shirt.
 She sported a knit cap and a black pair of combat boots.
 She added a bit of bling to the look with three gold necklaces.

-Standing a against a black background, the singer pouted for the camera she she struck a pose in the outfit.
+Standing against a black background, the singer pouted for the camera as she she struck a pose.
 She wore a full face of makeup that featured contoured cheeks and a nude color on her lips.
 Her long nails were manicured, and she wore her hair sleek and straightened.

 Chanel captioned the post by telling her fans that she loved a pair of “c**chie cutters with combat boots.”